 How to Use Essential Oils for Migraines

+What's the big deal about using essential oils for migraines?
 Essential oils and their use are based on the idea that the body can potentially heal itself and people can harness those powers to alleviate a multitude of ailments by choosing the right oils.
 That can include the treatment and relief of migraines.

 Before using any essential oil for your migraines, talk with your doctor first to go over any risks there may be by including them in your holistic migraine treatment plan.
-Some essential oils are not safe for pregnant or breastfeeding women, so check with your doctor before using any new oils.
+Some essential oils are not safe for pregnant or breastfeeding people, so check with your doctor before using any new oils.